genmini-ai/opennotebooklm/README.md

-# opennotebooklm / AI Podcast Generator by GenMini.ai
+# OpenNotebookLM / AI Podcast Generator by GenMini.ai
 Explore any AI topic, and instantly get a fun podcast episode to learn from!

 ## Overview